DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 - Brief: Great job, newbie.
 Welcome to the Firm.
 Your first official (paid with real money) assignment is to write a film trilogy.
 The client's (b12) a well-known indie studio that's been churning out B-level movies since before you were born.
 But need a new trilogy aka a new evergreen property that'll put their names on the map again.
 So basically, we actually need to kinda try this time.
 Write up 3 4-line stories using this hot new story structure called Kishotenketsu the Senior Content Consultant teaches you by the end of the day.
 - Liason: The Senior Content Consultant
 - Time limit: 7 min real time or 1 in-game afternoon
-- Line-word limit: Up to 20 words/line, 240 words total
+- Word limit: Up to 20 words/line, 240 words total
 - Promotion: None
   - Perk: Get back to work.